Over time I

-My ex-wife Louise and I were at the House in Patriot (the home of my maternal grandparents when I was a child, located in the small rural village of Patriot, in southeastern Ohio).
-Louise and I were getting along quite well – she had been learning French and we were conversing in French.
+My ex-wife Bonnie and I were at the House in Patriot (the home of my maternal grandparents when I was a child, located in the small rural village of Patriot, in southeastern Ohio).
+Bonnie and I were getting along quite well – she had been learning French and we were conversing in French.
 She was even considering going to France with me.
 She seemed as if she had matured quite a bit recently and was on the verge of accepting some responsibilities in life.

 After walking into a room by ourselves, we began hugging, kissing and being affectionate.
 Gradually we took off all our clothes and I decided to have sex with her.
 When I climbed on top of her, however, my erection had disappeared.

 Nevertheless, I inserted my penis about half way into her vagina.
 She was very wet and seemed rather loose.
 I reflected that she was planning to marry her new boyfriend Vernon and that she had probably been having sex with him.
 I also worried that she might have had sex with someone else besides Vernon, and that she might have contracted a venereal disease.
 Having sex with her was probably dangerous for me (I didn't think she had a venereal disease – but I was unsure).
 Since the thoughts were causing my erection to disappear, I stopped and climbed off.
-After we both rose, Louise said she was going to leave and come back later.
+After we both rose, Bonnie said she was going to leave and come back later.
 She left.

 After a while I thought about calling her on the phone.
 I knew she had gone to the house of her mother, Violet Halley.
 I knew Violet didn't really like me and I didn't care to talk with her.
 I didn't know whether I should try to call and simply hang up if Violet answered.
-I thought perhaps I should just wait for Louise to return.
+I thought perhaps I should just wait for Bonnie to return.

 I walked into the toilet, looked into the mirror, and saw my hair had grown quite long.
 It was hanging down to my nose in front and was also long on the sides and the back.
 Since I was going to France soon, I wondered if I should cut my hair before I left?
 The more I looked at the hair, the more I realized I liked long hair.
 I thought, "Why do people cut their hair when it looks so much better long?"